GluuFederation/docs-ce-prod/3.1.3/source/api-guide/openid-connect-api.md

 Any OpenID Client needs to register with the OpenID Provider to utilize OpenID Services, in this case register a user, and acquire a client ID and a shared secret.

+!!!
+Note
+    It's possible to specify additional parameters which can be sent in registration and registration management requests in addition to standard ones defined by corresponding specifications.
+It allows, for example, to set and modify Gluu's propietary client's properties otherwise inaccessible via this protocol.
+Additional parameters are added as items under "dynamicRegistrationCustomAttributes" section at "Configuration -> JSON Configuration -> oxAuth" page.
+Each item must contain name of the LDAP attribute storing corresponding property's value (which is usually different from the displayed name of the property).
+By default it allows setting only "oxAuthTrustedClient" attribute which corresponds to "Pre-Authorization" property.

 ### Path

 `/oxauth/restv1/register`